huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

 We can easily notice that the image used $L_1$ loss is **shaper than** the one used $L_2$.

-**The smoothness term $L_1$** and its variations are usually used beside the difference between predicted images and ground truths while training image denoising CNN models **to preserve the clarity of detail in photo**.
+**The smoothness term $L_1$** and its variations are usually used beside the difference between predicted images and ground truths while training CNN-based image denoising models **to preserve the clarity of detail in photos**.

 ### Contrast to Deep Learning

-The formulation of DL image denoising methods is a little bit different to variational methods, which is:
+The formulation of DL image denoising methods is a little bit different from variational methods, which is:

 $$\theta = \underset{\theta}{\operatorname{arg min}} \, ||g_\theta(\textbf{y}) - \textbf{x}||_p$$

-where $\textbf{y}$ is observed noisy image, $\textbf{x}$ is clean image and $g_\theta(.)$ is a denoising CNN model with parameters $\theta$.
+where $\textbf{y}$ is observed noisy image, $\textbf{x}$ is clean image and $g_\theta(.)$ is a CNN-based denoising model with parameters $\theta$.

-However, having realistic ground truth image may be a challenging problem of this field since **shot noise (photon noise) is inevitable** when capturing a realistic image (ground truth is achieve by averaging a burst image - set of images capturing within small period of time).
-The image quality of result images of DL based methods usually is better than traditional, but normally only works on trained datasets.
-In some works like **medical image denoising**, where ground truths are **impossible to achieve**, self - supervised methods like *variational methods* or recently *noise2noise[[2]](#2), noise2void[[3]](#3)* are preferred.
+However, having a realistic ground truth image may be a challenging problem in this field since **shot noise (photon noise) is inevitable** when capturing a realistic image (ground truth is achieved by averaging a burst image - a set of images captured within a small period of time).
+The image quality of result images of CNN-based methods usually is better than traditional, but normally only works on trained datasets.
+In some works like **medical image denoising**, where ground truths are **impossible to achieve**, self-supervised methods like *variational methods* or recently *noise2noise[[2]](#2), noise2void[[3]](#3)* are preferred.

 ## Reference